makersacademy/bowling-challenge/README.md

 Getting started
 ---------------

 Open [index.html](https://github.com/DataMinerUK/bowling-challenge/blob/master/index.html) in your browser.
 Enter the number of pins you hit per roll.
+Or you can use the hosted version [here](http://datamineruk.github.io/bowling-challenge/).

 Technologies
 ------------